• Wed. Mar 12th, 2025

-Kolossi Castle is a landmark that has survived the test of time and serves as a vivid reminder of the strategic importance of Cyprus and its influence in the immediate area surrounding the island.
+Kolossi Castle is a landmark that has survived the test of time.
+This historic building serves as a vivid reminder of the strategic importance of Cyprus and its influence in the immediate area surrounding the island.
 The castle also stands as a good example of the diverse influences that have shaped the island’s history over the ages.
-Primarily used for military purposes, the castle since its inception in the 13th century has also been used as a sugar refinery and a prison.
+Primarily used for military purposes, the castle since its inception in the 13th century, has also been used as a sugar refinery and a prison.
 The structure has also helped to shape the local landscape and stands as a symbol of Cyprus’s enduring resilience and legacy of its medieval past.
 The castle today continues to captivate visitors who want to immerse themselves in the multi-faceted history of the island.

 A MEDIEVIL FORT

-The village of Kolossi, in the Limassol region, boasts one of the most poignant landmarks on the island, the Kolossi Medieval Castle.
-It has become one of the most important preserved fortresses from the Frankish period and today, it stands as a fine example of military architecture of the time.
+The village of Kolossi, in the Limassol region, boasts one of the most poignant landmarks on the island.
+The Kolossi Medieval Castle has become one of the most important preserved fortresses from the Frankish period on the island.
+Today, it stands as a fine example of the military architecture of the time.
 The site where the imposing castle stands began life as a simple fort during Byzantine times.
-The early part of the 13th century however, saw a dramatic change to the areas demographic, when the Knight Hospitallers arrived.
-They immediately recognised the forts importance and quickly identified the economic potential of the area, prompting them to add the strategically positioned castle to the fort in order to protect their interests.
+The early part of the 13th century, however, saw a dramatic change in the area’s demographic.
+The arrival of the Knights Hospitaller marked a stark change in the fortunes of the fort.
+They immediately recognised its importance and quickly identified the economic potential of the area surrounding it.
+This prompted them to add the strategically positioned castle to the fort to protect their economic interests.

 A CASTLE BUILT TO PROTECT SUGAR